patricebechard/rasa/docs/core/rules.rst

 Rules for the Conversation Start
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~
+## This will need to be changed, TBD.

 To write a rule which only applies at the beginning of a conversation, start with the
 intent which starts the conversation and then add the actions which your assistant